 With the increased global awareness and customer demand for products that are not powered by carbon-based fuels, we continue to develop and incorporate alternative power solutions within our different product lines.
 Across our product range depending on product and application, various solutions are being deployed including battery-electric, fuel-electric hybrid and plug-in hybrids.
 In parallel to this, we continue to research and evaluate alternative lower and no-carbon energy alternatives, including partnering with technology companies and universities, that may become viable solutions for our products in the future.
-Approximately 70% of MP and Genie products offer electric and/or hybrid options.
+A majority of our product portfolios offer alternative power options that significantly reduce the impact of the end-user's carbon footprint.